kgx/control-hub-api-examples/migrate-jobs/README.md

 ## Implementation Notes
 All interaction with the Control Hub REST API is encapsulated in the script ```python/utils/control-hub-api-helper.py```.

 The API calls to update labels and synchronize Jobs could be performed in only a few lines of code; the majority of the code in this example validates that SDCs and Jobs are in a suitable state for Job migration.

+SDC validation rules include:

+- There is at least one SDC for both labels
+- No Edge Data Collectors have one of the labels
+- No SDC has one of the labels as a "fixed" (immutable) label
+- No SDC has both labels

+Job validation rules include:

+- Jobs are not out of sync

 For details, see the validation checks in ```python/utils/sdc_validator.py``` and ```python/utils/job_validator.py```.